- Contact BREP

 Each undergraduate student is mentored during the program by a faculty member.
 In addition, students will have regular contact with a graduate student, post-doctoral fellow, medical resident, clinical fellow, or research staff member during the entire period of their program.

-Each undergraduate student has a research project that falls within at least one of the three types of research, and provides the student with sufficient opportunity to demonstrate his/her ability to conduct independent research.
+Each undergraduate student has a research project that falls within one of the two types of research, and provides the student with sufficient opportunity to demonstrate his/her ability to conduct independent research.
 Students will then present their research to the scientific community during the program’s poster session.

 The UPN program awards each student a summer experience package to cover a stipend, some meals, activity fees, and tuition.
 The total package is worth approximately $5,000.